 Foundation for Aalto University Science and Technology

-Foundation for Aalto University Science and Technology (formerly the Research Foundation of Helsinki University of Technology) is a foundation established by Finnish industry.
+Foundation for Aalto University Science and Technology is a foundation established by Finnish industry.
 Its goal is to support the scientific research and teaching of technical disciplines at the Aalto University Schools of technology.

 Collaboration between the Aalto University schools of technology and the industry

 The Aalto University schools of technology – School of Chemical Technology, School of Electrical Engineering, School of Engineering and School of Science – provide higher education and carry out scientific research in nearly all fields of technology.
 The departments of the schools have a highly-educated and goal-oriented research staff, and they are equipped with cutting-edge research equipment that meets the needs of both research and product development.